dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

    }
    ```

-2. Implement `onNormalizedImagesReceived` method to receive the final normalized images as the captured results.
+2. Implement `onNormalizedImagesReceived` callback to receive the final normalized images as the captured results.
+Once the quadrilateral (boundaries) are retrieved and the imageData is set, go to the ImageViewController page.
+The implementation of ImageViewController is explained in this [section](#display-the-normalized-image).

    <div class="sample-code-prefix"></div>
    >- Objective-C